 [This function is available through Windows XP and Windows Server 2003.
 It might be altered or unavailable in subsequent versions of Windows.]

-int SHUnicodeToUnicode( PCWSTR pwzSrc, PWSTR pwzDst, int cwchBuf );
+int SHAnsiToUnicode( PCSTR pszSrc, PWSTR pwszDst, int cwchBuf );

-A pointer to a null-terminated Unicode string to be copied to the output buffer.
+A pointer to a null-terminated ANSI string to be converted to Unicode.

-A pointer to an output buffer to receive the copied characters.
-The buffer must be large enough to contain the number of WCHAR characters specified by cwchBuf, including room for a terminating null character.
+A pointer to a buffer that, when this function returns successfully, receives the string specified by pszSrc, after the ANSI characters have been converted to Unicode (WCHAR).
+The buffer must be large enough to contain the number of Unicode characters specified by the cwchBuf parameter, including a terminating null character.

-The number of WCHAR characters that can be contained by the buffer pointed to by pwzDst parameter.
+The number of Unicode characters that can be contained by the buffer pointed to by pwszDst.
 This parameter must be greater than zero.

-Returns the number of WCHAR characters written to the output buffer, including the terminating null character.
+Returns the number of Unicode characters written to pwszDst, including the terminating null character.
 Returns 0 if unsuccessful.

-If the pwzDst buffer is not large enough to contain the entire converted output string, the string is truncated to fit the buffer.
+If the pwszDst buffer is not large enough to contain the entire converted output string, the string is truncated to fit the buffer.
 There is no way to detect that the return string has been truncated.
-The string will always be null-terminated, even if it has been truncated.
-This ensures that no more than cwchBuf characters are copied to pwzDst.
+The string is always null-terminated, even if it has been truncated.
+This ensures that no more than cwchBuf characters are copied to pwszDst.
 No attempt is made to avoid truncating the string in the middle of a Unicode surrogate pair.

-If the pwzSrc and pwzDst buffers overlap, the function's behavior is undefined.
+If the pszSrc and pwszDst buffers overlap, the function's behavior is undefined.